 See these and more lodgings options, with locations and contact information, at our Hotel & Guesthouses listings on our Tel Aviv map and listings pages.

 Anna Loulou (Ha'pninim 2, Jaffa), queer-friendly community/ cultural/ arts space, bar, mini-club, laboratory and "home for a binational crowd of Palestinians and Jews who believe music can be a medium for radical social change."
-See BoilerRoom Resident's Hour.
+In addition to their main website, see their blog and BoilerRoom Resident's Hour sites.

-Beef men-only parties, various venues include Duplex (Ha'shach 10): monthly Beef Jerky fetish nights, sexy men, kinky stage shows, cruising bar and play area; Beefster Tuesdays each week, beefy guys to young hipsters; and Beef Xtreme, several times each year steamy hot. perverted sexual fetish parties.
+Beef men-only parties, various venues include Duplex (Ha'shach 10): monthly Beef Jerky fetish nights, sexy men, kinky stage shows, cruising bar and play area; Beefster Tuesdays each week, beefy guys to young hipsters; and Beef Xtreme, several times each year steamy hot, perverted sexual fetish parties - usually at Volt.
 Check website for dates and venues.

 Bootleg Club (King George 48), gay-friendly underground club, dance bar, shows and entertainment.

-Breakfast Club / Milk Bar (Rothschild 6, Jaffa), big techno dance club, weekly gay-friendly Thursday night dances.
+Breakfast Club / Milk Bar (Rothschild 6, Jaffa), big mainstream techno dance club, gay-friendliest on Thursdays, occasional LGBT events.